-A statement of your educational objectives and reasons for wishing to attend Loyola (150-word minimum) that should be uploaded with your completed online application.
+- Please provide a 1-3 page objective statement of your educational goals and reasons for wishing to pursue a degree in Counseling from Loyola.
+Objective statements should be uploaded to your online application.

 Loyola University New Orleans